 Nonclassroom-based / independent study schools

 UC faculty has established criteria for nonclassroom-based / independent study schools to establish and maintain an “a-g” course list.
 UC respects independent study schools’ unique circumstances and these requirements are designed to ensure their "a-g" approved courses meet faculty standards for college-preparatory coursework.

 Independent study school vs. online school

 The University’s policy on nonclassroom-based / independent study schools applies to any public, charter or private high school in which at least half of the students receive 80 percent of their instruction off campus.
-Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and learner will instead abide by UC’s online school policy.
+Schools and programs that provide all or most of their courses through Internet-based methods, with time and/or distance separating the teacher and student will instead abide by UC’s online school policy.

-Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer UC-approved coursework:
+Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer "a-g" approved coursework:

 - Students are expected to spend at least one hour per week per “a-g” course engaged in interactive instruction and/or academic tutoring/advising.
 This instruction and/or support may be provided onsite or through virtual means.

-- Students taking a UC-approved “a-g” course are expected to have regular access (i.e., at least weekly) to a teacher who is a subject expert teacher* in that subject area, whether in person or by phone or email.
+- Students taking an approved “a-g” course are expected to have regular access (i.e., at least weekly) to a teacher who is a subject expert teacher* in that subject area, whether in person or by phone or email.
 The teacher should be available to answer students’ questions about curriculum, explain assignments and provide feedback on student work.

-- Students taking a UC-approved “a-g” course should receive prompt responses to inquiries (i.e., by the end of the following school day), whether in person or by phone or e-mail, from a qualified staff member.
+- Students taking an approved “a-g” course should receive prompt responses to inquiries (i.e., by the end of the following school day), whether in person or by phone or e-mail, from a qualified staff member.